 If you visit our Meet the team page or browse the range of projects we're involved in, you might assume that Brighton Permaculture Trust is a large organisation with a central office where you can pop by and meet everyone.

 In actual fact, we have no central office, and most of the people on our team are part-time or contractual.

 Our administration staff all work from home part-time to keep course/event registrations running smoothly and answer any questions, allowing flexible working without the need to commute.
 Our tutors work for us as and when courses run.
 Much of the practical work we do with fruit and orchards is seasonal, so our fruit team also work part-time when the demand is there.

-The overall management of Brighton Permaculture Trust is carried out by a group of eight people working in a voluntary capacity (including two busy trustees), though many are paid for other roles.
+The overall management of Brighton Permaculture Trust is carried out by a group of eight people working in a voluntary capacity (including four busy trustees), though many are paid for other roles.

 Everyone involved in Brighton Permaculture Trust does other paid work elsewhere, and all of our team put in a large amount of voluntary time to keep our wonderful organisation running.

 We are also completely reliant on the wider support we get from people who sign up to our volunteer list.
 Without you, we would not be able to do what we do: thank you!
 From harvesting apples to supporting courses, you are essential.